sccnlab/E-DFE/README.md

 ### Facial animation generation
 1. Change the Base in /facial_animation/makehuman_face.py to your directory you want to save.
 2. Make sure the directory in np.load is directing to the location of prediction file.
-3. Copy the code to MakeHuman software /Utilities/Scripting and execute the code in /Utilities/Execute.
+3. Copy the code to MakeHuman software /Utilities/Scripting.
+For changing the identities of facial animation, [refer here, click](change_identities.md)
+4. Execute the code in /Utilities/Execute.
-4. For better eyebrow animation, run /facial_animation/makehuman_face.py (change the input_directory to your saved direction in makehuman_face.py, set your new custom saved directory, and remove .DS_Store if you have one).
+5. For better eyebrow animation, run /facial_animation/makehuman_face.py (change the input_directory to your saved direction in makehuman_face.py, set your new custom saved directory, and remove .DS_Store if you have one).
-5. To generate the video, run `ffmpeg -framerate 30 -i img%03d.png -c:v libx264 -pix_fmt yuv420p out.mp4` in your final saved directory (you can set custom framerate).
+6. To generate the video, run `ffmpeg -framerate 30 -i img%03d.png -c:v libx264 -pix_fmt yuv420p out.mp4` in your final saved directory (you can set custom framerate).

 # Questions
 For any questions, please raise an issue on GitHub or email wangccy@bc.edu.